-Art and culture is an avoidable part UPSC IAS Prelims Examination.
+Art and culture is an unavoidable part UPSC IAS Prelims Examination.
 Indian culture is a sundry topic.
 It incorporates cultural phase from ancient, medieval to modern times.
-UPSC aspirants always find it difficult to solve the questions from Culture segment is quite factual in nature.
+UPSC aspirants always find it difficult to solve the questions from the Culture segment is quite factual in nature.
 Indian culture includes of Art, Literature, and Architecture.

 Aspirants should try to try to find relevant current issues from newspaper and prepare it.
 In recent times, few languages were added to the class of classical languages, so UPSC asked a question in 2014.
 In such a manner there are a lot of literary festivals of national importance are conducted.
 In this scenario, it is important to know about the classical languages of India.

 According to Article 343, the official language of India should be Hindi in the Devanagari script.
-As per Eight schedules of the Indian constitution, we have 22 languages.
+As per the Eighth Schedule of the Indian Constitution, we have 22 languages.
 In 2004 it was decided by the Indian Government to proclaim Indian Languages meeting certain requirements as “Classical Language”.
 Here we are giving the details about the classical languages in India.

 Classical Languages of India Criteria